buildingSMART-Finland/InfraModel/markdown/areas.md

 - breaklines <**BreakLines**>

-## Geostructures
+## Geostructures {#sec:geostructures}

 *Geostructures* refer to area-like structures that can be easily described in terms of surfaces.
-Examples include stacking of excess mass and subgrade reinforcement, which are possible to describe as surfaces such as described in {{refsec Ground layer model}}.
+Examples include stacking of excess mass and subgrade reinforcement, which are possible to describe as surfaces such as described in {{refsec groundlayermodel}}.

-The process of describing the components is described in detail in {{refsec Terrain model}}.
+The process of describing the components is described in detail in {{refsec terrainmodel}}.
 The The surface description consists of a triangle mesh, which may have random points or breaklines attached to it.
 Structural surfaces or cross-sections are usually not defined for geostructures.

 The geostructure *plan information* is defined in the optional extension "IM_plan".
 A *surface code* (**SurfaceCoding**) is set for the surfaces .
 It is also possible to set an alternative type coding (**proprietaryInfraCoding**).